- Computer Science

 Theater Courses lasting a semester

 This acting class focuses on developing skills in concentration, voice and speech, movement, improvisation, and creation of characters for the stage.
 This training leads to the production of improvisational scenes and performance projects including a scene from a scripted play and individual monologues.
-(Open to all grade levels.)

 This course is designed for students who have an interest in theater and performance and would like to continue their training and technique.
 The class ensemble will choose and stage a series of one-act plays and monologues to be presented in found spaces around campus, with a culminating performance in the Roddy Performing Arts Center at the end of the semester.
 Prerequisite: Theater 100.
-(Open to Sophomores, Juniors, and Seniors)

-Theater 300: Advanced Acting and Directing
+Theater 300: Advanced Acting and Theater Production

 Theater 300 provides students with an opportunity to continue to develop their acting skills and to learn and implement basic directing skills.
 This course is a continuation of Theater 200 and meets concurrently with Theater 200.
-Students in Theater 300 will take a leadership role in selecting plays and planning the ensemble’s performances and will direct their peers in one act plays to be presented in found spaces around campus, and in a culminating performance in the Roddy Performing Arts Center at the end of the semester.
+Students in Theater 300 will take a leadership role in selecting plays and planning the ensemble's performances and will direct their peers in one act plays to be presented in found spaces around campus, and in a culminating performance in the Roddy Performing Arts Center at the end of the semester.
 Prerequisite: Theater 100 and 200.
-(Open to Juniors and Seniors)

 Media Courses lasting a semester